Elan Valley, Powys

 You’ve got a decent chance of spotting Britain’s biggest resident pod of dolphins almost anywhere along Ceredigion’s southern coast, and there are plenty of boat trips for hire.
 But to help support conservation work, head for the Wildlife Trust’s Cardigan Bay Marine Wildlife Centre in New Quay.
 They run survey trips out into the bay, complete with underwater microphone, so you can eavesdrop on dolphin gossip.
 Back at base, there’s plenty of information about dolphins, porpoises, seals, whales, sharks, sunfish, turtles, and all the other residents of Cardigan Bay.

-GreenWood Family Park, Eryri (Snowdonia)
+GreenWood Forest Park, Eryri (Snowdonia)

-One of the best family attractions in North Wales, GreenWood Family Park prides itself on being eco-friendly: it has the world’s only people-powered roller coaster, and the UK’s first solar-powered ride, the Solar Splash.
+One of the best family attractions in North Wales, GreenWood Forest Park prides itself on being eco-friendly: it has the world’s only people-powered roller coaster, and the UK’s first solar-powered ride, the Solar Splash.
 There’s also active adventure play, mazes, archery, jungle boats, live shows and crafts, furry and feathered residents – and an indoor Enchanted WoodBarn as a rainy-day back-up.

 Senedd, Cardiff Bay